NetoPedro/RNAFoldingDeepRL/README.md

    ![Structure Example](https://raw.githubusercontent.com/NetoPedro/RNAFoldingDeepRL/master/arc_diagram.png)

-#### Free Energy
+#### Free pairs

-  The free energy is calculated as the number of bases not connected to another.
+  The free pairs is calculated as the number of bases not connected to another.
 Since we are working on a simplified version of the problem, the only type of connections is a single connection between a pair of bases, where each base can only belong to one pair.
 Also pseudoknots are not allowed.
-  The free energy is lower bounded by the left of the number of bases divided by 4.
+  The free pairs is lower bounded by the left of the number of bases divided by 4.
 Further bounds can be set considering that not all bases can be connected to each other.

 #### Pairing Function